-Although the best VPN can get you access to geo-restricted content, no matter where you are in the world.
+Using the best VPN will keep you anonymous and get you access to geo-restricted content, no matter where you are in the world.
 However, there are very few true fake GPS VPN services on the market.
-That means that while websites will show you different content because your traffic is coming from a different server, mobile apps with location tracking enabled will still be able to tell exactly where you are.
+While websites may show you different content as your traffic is coming from a different server, mobile apps with location tracking enabled will still be able to tell your exact position.

-Unfortunately, location spoofing is almost impossible to do on iOS, and while there are some programs you can use to fake GPS locations while your iPhone is plugged in to your PC, there’s not a good option for location spoofing on the go without jailbreaking your device.
+Location spoofing is a tricky matter. iOS devices make it almost impossible, and while there are some programs you can use to fake GPS locations while your iPhone is plugged in to your PC, there’s not a good option for location spoofing on the go without jailbreaking your device.

-On Android, though, you’ve got a few more options.
-One is to combine any VPN with a fake GPS app, and these are easily found in the Play Store.
-However, there’s one service that combines a premium VPN service with an in-built fake GPS function, and it just so happens that it’s the cheapest VPN that’s worth signing up to: Surfshark.
+Android offers users a few more options.
+You can easily download a fake GPS app from Play Store and use it together with any VPN of your choice.
+However, there’s one provider that blends its premium VPN service with a built-in fake GPS location spoofer, and it just so happens that it’s the cheapest VPN that’s worth signing up to: Surfshark.

 What makes a great fake GPS VPN?

 What sets Surfshark apart from its rivals is the fact that it's got a fake GPS system built in.
 That means that you don't have to trust or rely on any other apps to change your location.
 However, seeing as there are other apps that can do that, many people might ask why you need a VPN at all.

 It all comes down to IP addresses.
-If you're changing your location to trick an app in order to use it in a way you're not supposed to (Pokémon GO, for example), the app will typically compare your GPS location to your IP address.
+When you change your location in order to use an app in a way you're not supposed to (Pokémon GO, for example), the app will typically compare your GPS location to your IP address.
 If your GPS says you're in Spain but your IP address is in New York, the app will notice this and stop you using it – possibly banning your account in the process.

 That's why you want to use a VPN to match your IP with your GPS location and avoid any issues – and Surfshark is the only service to do all of this in one app.